dtgay/pythong/README.rst

 License
 -------

-pythong is released under the MIT license.
-Subject to change.
+pythong is released under the GNU GPL v3.

 Contributors
 ------------